-- (a) From 1 July 2019 the entry step for RTM whose qualification group is H1, H2 or H3 will be step 9 and for RTM whose qualification group is H3+, H4 or H5 will be step 10. - (b)(a) From 1 July 2020 tThe entry step for RTM whose qualification group is H1, H2 or H3 will be step 910 and for RTM whose qualification group is H3+, H4 or H5 will be step 140. - (c)(b) Subject to clause 3.2.4 below, a teacher appointed to a position of RTM will be paid on the appropriate step on the base salary scale and will be entitled to a permanent unit on appointment as per clause 3.4.2. - (d)(c) Subject to clause 3.2.5 below, after 12 months continuous service in the role of RTM, the teacher will be entitled to an additional permanent unit.
+- (a) The entry step for RTM whose qualification group is H3 will be step 9 and for RTM whose qualification group is H3+, H4 or H5 will be step 10. - (b) Subject to clause 3.2.4 below, a teacher appointed to a position of RTM will be paid on the appropriate step on the base salary scale and will be entitled to a permanent unit on appointment as per clause 3.4.2. - (c) Subject to clause 3.2.5 below, after 12 months continuous service in the role of RTM, the teacher will be entitled to an additional permanent unit.